Renzo0o0/Binomial-option-pricing-crr/README.md

 Implementation of the Cox–Ross–Rubinstein (CRR) binomial model for option pricing, including risk-neutral valuation, replicating portfolio (Δ and B), and discrete Greeks (Δ, Γ, Θ).
 Binomial Option Pricing (CRR Model)

-This project implements the Cox–Ross–Rubinstein (CRR) binomial model for pricing European options.
-It includes risk-neutral valuation, the replicating portfolio, and discrete Greeks, following the theoretical foundations of:

 Hull – Options, Futures and Other Derivatives